-Best Chromebook 2021
+Best Chromebook in 2021

-Read more: Laptop vs. Chromebook: What's the difference and which works better for you

-Below, you'll find the best Chromebook picks we've reviewed.
-Each one is independently chosen by our editors.
-We will note, however, that if there is a particular set of specs you're looking for, whether that be more than one USB port, an HDMI port, a particular screen size or even just a headphone jack, we encourage to do a deep dive in your choice -- those features are not guaranteed on all Chromebooks.
-This list is updated regularly as we review new products.
+Here you'll find the best Chromebooks we've reviewed.
+Each Chromebook laptop featured on this list is independently chosen by CNET's editors and includes a review that does a deep dive into what makes it so great.
+I will note, however, that if there's a specific set of specs you can't live without, whether it's more than one USB port, an HDMI port, a particular screen size or a headphone jack, you might want to dig deeper -- those features are not guaranteed on all Chromebooks.
+And if you're still not sure if a Chromebook is right for you, here's a breakdown of all they can and can't do compared with a traditional laptop.
+This Chromebook review list is updated periodically.

 The Lenovo Chromebook Duet is a 10-inch tablet with a detachable keyboard and touchpad.
 This Lenovo Chromebook's small size might be a little limiting as a primary device, though you can connect to an external display via its USB-C port.
-It is, however, a great pick if you're looking for an affordable Chromebook for pure mobility or as a secondary device that can be used in tablet mode.
+The Lenovo Duet is, however, a good Chromebook pick if you're looking for an affordable Chromebook for pure mobility or as a secondary device that can be used in tablet mode.
+Lenovo recently announced a higher-end 13-inch OLED version, too, the Chromebook Duet 5 that'll be available in October.
+This laptop has an 8GB RAM, up from 4GB on the previous models.

+This Lenovo 13-inch Chromebook two-in-one is a better bet than the Duet if you need a laptop for all-day use.
+It has a full HD display as well as excellent performance and battery life for the money, thanks to an Intel Core i3-10110U processor, 4GB of memory and a 64GB solid-state drive.
+The Lenovo Flex is not a great choice for outdoor use, since the display is pretty dim.

+If you'd rather have a wider screen instead of a taller one like the Spin 713's, this HP Chromebook is the way to go.
+It's roughly 0.75 inch wider than a premium 13.3-inch model, but that extra width makes it easier to work in two side-by-side windows.
+The two-in-one design means you can use the HP Chromebook x360 as a tablet (though it's a bit heavy to use as a handheld device).
+You can also tent it, connect an external keyboard and mouse and use it as a small all-in-one computer.

+The Core i3 processor and 8GB of memory keep this HP Chromebook running smoothly even with a couple dozen tabs open and streaming video in the background.
+And this Chromebook laptop has a long battery life to boot, lasting 10 hours, 40 minutes in CNET's tests.

 Tired of trying to work on documents or spreadsheets on a small widescreen display?
 The Acer Chromebook Spin 713 uses one of Acer's bright VertiView displays, a 13.5-inch 2,256x1,504-pixel touchscreen with a 3:2 aspect ratio.
-As the name implies, it gives you more vertical room to work, but it still has the width of a typical 13.3-inch laptop with a 16:9 ratio.
-Between that and its battery life, which lasted nearly 13 hours in our tests, you'll be able to get more work done in a day -- and it's still thin and light enough for an everyday carry.
+As the name implies, it gives you more vertical room to work in, but it still has the width of a typical 13.3-inch laptop with a 16:9 ratio.
+Between that and the battery life of the Acer Chromebook, which lasted nearly 13 hours in our tests, you'll be able to get more work done in a day -- and it's still thin and light enough for an everyday carry.

 The latest version of this Chromebook is the first to receive Intel's Evo verification, which means you'll be getting the best possible mobile experience with this model.
 It's also the first with Thunderbolt 4 support, which lets you connect to multiple external displays as well as providing fast data speeds and networking.

-The Chromebook Flip C434 was one of our favorites when it first came out, and we think it's still a great Chromebook.
-The Flip C436 has a slim aluminum design with a 14-inch full-HD touchscreen.
-Inside you'll find higher-end components than the previous iteration for greatly improved performance.
-This touchscreen Chromebook also comes with a higher price, though, starting at $700.
-Still, as Chrome OS matures, the extra processing performance is certainly nice to have, as is having that performance in an attractive design.
+Chromebooks are typically not associated with gaming.
+However, with cloud gaming services such as Stadia, GeForce Now and Xbox Game Pass able to run on Chromebooks alongside Android and Linux games, you have a lot of options now.
+The Asus Chromebook Flip CM5 is ready for them, making it one of the best Chromebook options for gaming.

+The configuration we tested will first be available from Costco sometime soon for $600.
+A $500 configuration of the Asus Chromebook Flip CM5 is available at the link below, but it drops to a slightly slower Ryzen 3 processor, 4GB of memory and 64GB of slower eMMC flash memory for storage.
+That configuration would be fine for general use, but spending the extra $100 (if you can) gets you a much better Chromebook.

 Just as Google's Pixel phones offer the best pure Android experience, the Google Pixelbook Go is built to deliver the best of Chrome OS.
 The premium Chromebook starts at $649, but fully loaded with an Intel Core i7 processor, 16GB of memory, 256GB of storage and a 4K display, the price hits a pricey $1,399.
-That's a lot, and more than what's needed for most people.
-Still, Google Pixelbook Go is an excellent little Chromebook, especially for those who really want to explore all that Chrome can do including Linux and Android app selections.
+That's a lot, and more than most people need.
+Still, the Google Pixelbook Go is an excellent little Chromebook, especially for those who really want to explore all that Chrome can do, including Linux and Android app selections.

-If you'd rather have a wider screen instead of a taller one like the Spin 713's, this HP Chromebook is the way to go.
-It's roughly 0.75 inches wider than a premium 13.3-inch model, but that extra width makes it easier to work in two side-by-side windows.
-The two-in-one design means you can use it as a tablet (though it's a bit heavy to use handheld).
-You can also tent it, connect an external keyboard and mouse and use it as a small all-in-one computer.

-The Core i3 processor and 8GB of memory kept this HP Chromebook running smoothly even with a couple dozen tabs open and streaming video in the background.
-And this Chromebook laptop has a long battery life to boot, lasting 10 hours and 40 minutes in our tests.
+It's unusual for the second generation of a device to have fewer features than the original and still be an improvement, but that's the case for this Samsung Chromebook.
+Samsung dialed back on some of the features and components of the original, making this Samsung Chromebook sequel more affordable than the first-gen model.
+It has a touchscreen, tablet capacity, 8GB RAM and an Intel Core processor.
+The Samsung Galaxy Chromebook also has much better battery life, and Samsung did it all without losing all of its predecessor's premium appeal.

 More laptop and home office advice